n-laoutaris/gray-scott-reaction-diffusion/README.md

 ## What is Reaction-Diffusion?

 Reaction-diffusion systems model how substances react and diffuse through space.
-The **Grey-Scott model** is a two-variable system that simulates how an "activator" and an "inhibitor" interact.
+The **Gray-Scott model** is a two-variable system that simulates how an "activator" and an "inhibitor" interact.
 Despite its simplicity, it produces a wide variety of natural-looking patterns like spots, stripes, and waves — many of which resemble those seen in **animal coat markings**, **coral growth**, or **chemical reactions**.

 ## Inspiration